openhab/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

 ## Examples for .things

-Things are all discovered automatically and visible on the openHAB dashboard after pushing the scan button
+Things are all discovered automatically and visible on the openHAB UI after pushing the scan button

 In order to manually configure a Thing: